brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 - K. The outer skin is a 20km thick armoured metal skin, pock marked from years of meteorite impacts but tough enough to withstand collision with just about anything.
 Thousands of huge iris airlocks allow spacecraft through.
 Orbs are too large to have shields, so this thick skin is the only protection with space.

 # Space Travel
 Since mankind strode upright and gazed up at the night sky it has wondered what it would be like to visit the tiny points of light that hung overhead.
 Space travel is commonly available though only 30% regularly travel.
 Space travel can be a requirement of work, a lifestyle choice or used for entertainment purposes.
 Spacecraft do not require fuel, have an artificial gravity and there are no ill effects to light jumping.
+Travel is cheap, most can afford a comfortable bunk, albeit on an indirect route with a few changes (price list in appendix).

 The space-time continuum is littered with dangerous faults, most of which are charted and avoided.
 Some come and go at such speed, that the craft can be enveloped by them before they can be avoided.
 Even after 90,000 years of space travel, this danger gives space travel a sense of danger.